vidalgmartin/vidalgmartin/README.md

 - Focused on **full-stack web development** using React, ASP.NET Core, and SQL
 - Experienced with **RESTful APIs, authentication, and data modeling**
 - Comfortable working in **Linux (Ubuntu)** environments
-- Currently strengthening my **computer science fundamentals with C and CS50**

 ---